core-wg/comi/draft-ietf-core-comi.md

   instance identifier as D, a new data node instance is created in the targeted resource with the same instance identifier and data node value as D.

-: FORMAT: CBOR array of instance-identifier, data-node-value
+: FORMAT: ordered map of instance-identifier, data-node-value

 : DELTA ENCODING: Same as Content-Format application/yang-tree+cbor